South Coast NSW History Story

 TUROSS HEAD

-Until World War II, holiday makers and fishermen provided the economic base to the town which in 1940 only had around 40 residents.
+Up until World War II, holiday makers and fishermen provided the economic base to the town, which in 1940 only had 40 residents.

-Since then the number of holiday makers visiting the town has steadily grown and community facilities have been provided.
-Today the township has a permanent population of around 2,250, but the town’s economy still remains largely tourist- and fisherman-based.
+Since then, facilitated by the growth of motor vehicle ownership, the number of holiday makers visiting the town and the number of permanent residents has steadily grown.
+Community facilities have also developed.
+Today, the township has a permanent population of around 2,250, with the town’s economy remaining predominantly tourist- and fisherman-based.